API Reference

 Parameters:

-• max_iter (int) – Maximum number of EM iterations.
+• max_iter (int) – Maximum number of iterations.

 • tol (float) – Convergence tolerance on max relative parameter change.